lessgreen/OpenPUDO/MVP Spec.md

 #
 Recipient functions

-_The recipient is simply the person who has chosen to use the system to collect his parcels from PUDO._
+_The recipient is simply the person who has chosen to use the system to collect his parcels from a PUDO._

 _Scalability: 1 million.
-[Attention to any use of libraries, cloud service that has a variable cost]_
+[Pay attention to the use of libraries, cloud services or things that has a variable cost]_

 ## Registration